 Flaring

-I’m thinking this lens might be single-coated, possibly intentionally.
-I’ve noticed there are a few Voigtlander lenses like the 35mm and 40mm Nokton Classics that can be purchased with either a single coating or multi-coating as an option depending on how many flares you like.
+I think this lens might be single-coated, possibly intentionally.
+A few Voigtlander lenses, like the 35mm and 40mm Nokton Classics, can be purchased with either a single coating or multi-coating as an option, depending on how many flares you like.

-That’s the funny thing about lens reviews right?
+That’s the funny thing about lens reviews, right?
 They all act like flaring is a bad thing, but some people want the single-coating look.
-Keep that in mind when going with Kipon lenses, they are classic by design.
+Remember that when going with Kipon lenses, they are classic by design.

-Pointed directly into the sun and this lens is pretty resistant to flaring and ghosting.
+Pointed directly into the sun, this lens is pretty resistant to flaring and ghosting.
 You don’t really lose your contrast and saturation like with so many of my older 50mm lenses.
-However, you will get some pretty strange patterns when the sun is off to the side and you never really get those cool circular shapes that some classic 50s produce.
+However, you will get some pretty strange patterns when the sun is off to the side, and you never really get those cool circular shapes that some classic 50s produce.

 These IBERIT lenses have bayonets for mounting lens hoods, so you may want to pick one up if this type of flaring bothers you.
 I usually just block out the sun with my hand when I don’t want to flare.